dashpay/dashcore-p2p/README.md

 });
 ```

-Take a look at the [bitcore guide](http://bitcore.io/guide/peer.html) on the usage of the `Peer` class.
+Take a look at the [dashcore guide](http://bitcore.io/guide/peer.html) on the usage of the `Peer` class.

 ## Contributing